 The structure has 22 segments and 8 blocks (these parts of the structure are detected by the program).
-The definition of the boundary blocks is left to user's discretion.
-This simple block structure plays the role of the default structure both for programs EARTH and EARTH-3.
+The definition of the boundary blocks is at user's discretion.
+This simple block structure plays the role of the default structure for program EARTH.